Siege of Osaka: Peace negotiations

+In the end, Nagamasu decided to leave the Osaka castle as he could not maintain the reconcilliatory faction's voice within the Toyotomi clan.

 End of the peace treaty

-Ieyasu left Osaka for Kyoto on January 24, meeting with the emperor at a formal hearing on the 28th, where he informed the emperor that the war had come to an end.
+Ieyasu left Osaka for Kyoto on January 24, meeting with Emperor Go-Mizunoo at a formal hearing on the 28th, where he informed the emperor that the war had come to an end.
 Hidetada remained in place to supervise the work of destruction of the defenses, arriving in Edo on March 13.
-By then, news reached the capital that Osaka was once again meeting rōnin.
-This information led Ieyasu to order Hideyori to leave Osaka's fief.
+By then, news reached the capital that the Toyotomi camp was once again seeking to enlist rōnin into its service.
+This information led Ieyasu to order Hideyori to relinquish and abandon the Osaka fief.

-Even from the moment when peace was being signed, Osaka had proposed to launch a night attack on the Tokugawa camp, although it was finally decided not to do so.
-Shortly after Hideyori began to receive reports of the true intentions of Ieyasu, so they began the work of digging out the moats and attracting rōnin to the fortress.
+Even from the moment when peace was being signed, the Toyotomi command proposed to launch a night attack on the Tokugawa camp, although it was finally decided not to do so.
+Shortly after Hideyori began to receive reports of the true intentions of Ieyasu, so they began the work of digging out the moats and recruiting troops.
 Hideyori and his main generals agreed that unlike the first campaign, this time it would be appropriate to take the offensive.
 Also, it was arranged to secure the areas surrounding Osaka and take Kyoto to control the emperor, so that he would declare Ieyasu to be a rebel against the Imperial throne.
-Following the rumors of what the Osaka Army planned, the population of Kyoto began to flee from the city, and even a commander of the shogunate, Furuta Shigenari, was sentenced to death, suspected of being part of a plot to burn down Kyoto and apprehend the emperor.
+Following the rumors of what the Toyotomi army planned, the population of Kyoto began to flee from the city, and even a commander of the shogunate, Furuta Shigenari, was sentenced to death, suspected of being part of a plot to burn down Kyoto and apprehend the emperor.